Ferries from

 Iceland

-Ferries from Iceland to Flatey Island sail approximately 16 times per week and are provided by Seatours.
+Ferries from Iceland to Flatey Island sail approximately 12 times per week with Ferjuleidir.

-Iceland to Flatey Island ferry time ranges between 1 hour and 1 hour 30 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Iceland to Flatey Island takes between 1 hour and 1 hour 30 minutes, depending on the route, operator and ship.

 What is the fastest ferry from Iceland to Flatey Island?

-The fastest ferry from Iceland to Flatey Island is in 1 hour on the Brjanslaekur to Flatey ferry with Seatours.
+The fastest ferry from Iceland to Flatey Island takes 1 hour on the Brjanslaekur to Flatey ferry with Ferjuleidir.

-Is there a car ferry from Iceland to Flatey Island?
+Can I take my car on the ferry from Iceland to Flatey Island?

-No, currently you can not take a car on the ferry from Iceland to Flatey Island.
+No, you currently cannot take your car on the ferry from Iceland to Flatey Island.

 How far is Iceland from Flatey Island?

-The distance between Iceland and Flatey Island is 21 miles (33km) and 18 nautical miles.
+The distance between Iceland and Flatey Island is approximately 21 miles, 33km or 18 nautical miles.

-How much does a ferry cost from Iceland to Flatey Island?
+How much is the ferry from Iceland to Flatey Island?

 Ferry from Brjanslaekur to Flatey

-The Brjanslaekur to Flatey ferry ferry sails approximately 8 times weekly with a crossing time of 1 hour.
+Brjanslaekur to Flatey ferry ferries sail approximately 6 times per week, with a sailing time of 1 hour.

 How to book ferry tickets from Iceland to Flatey Island

-Book and compare Iceland Flatey Island ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Iceland to Flatey Island ferry tickets, operators, timetables and prices using our Deal Finder.

 Ferries from Iceland to Flatey Island